JuliaCollections/AbstractTrees.jl/docs/src/implementing.md

 ```

-All that is needed to implement the `AbstractTrees` interface for `MyNode` is to define the
+All that is needed to implement the basic `AbstractTrees` interface for `MyNode` is to define the
 appropriate method of [`children`](@ref):